 final formula

-* focus on run block attributes for all coaches and offensive players (sans QB & RB)
+do's * hire a run focused HC * acquire a fast & strong stable of RBs * focus on run block attributes for all coaches and offensive players (sans QB & RB) * focus on run defense, tackle ability and strength for defensive players

-* draft high vol in first round (i see you Hopkins)
+dont's * invest heavily in QBs or WRs * draft high vol in first round (i see you Hopkins)

 please chime in with feedback, curious on how you feel about my findings. still not sure if i should of showed my cards but feel its best for the league. my business is about to launch so i am not sure how much i will be able to participate here, still hoping to pass the torch to someone